 Mental Health Attachment – iLab component

-This assessment consists of participation in 7 simulated patient consultations and video debriefs and a 1 hour online written exam.
+This assessment consists of participation in 7 simulated patient consultations and video debriefs and online written assessments.

 SubmissionDetails will be made available on MyUni.